zoraizbinzahid/zoraizzahid/README.md

-- 👋 Hi, I’m @zoraizzahid
+- 👋 Hi, I’m a Full Stack Developer
-- 👀 I’m interested in MERN Stack Development
+- 👀 I’m interested in Mern | Python
-- 🌱 I’m currently learning Next.js
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me contact me at zoraizbinzahid@gmal.com || Instagram: @zoraizzahid_ || Twitter: @zoraizbinzahid